saylesss88/nix-book/src/nix/hardening_NixOS.md

 ideal.
 I found the following workaround that will only ask for your password once.

-I added the following to my `configuration.nix`, replacing `user-name` with your
+Add the following to your `configuration.nix`, replacing `user-name` with your
 username:

 ```nix